Unique Things to do in Da Nang Vietnam

 The thick, flavorful dipping sauce adds an extra kick to the meal.
 It’s slightly spicy (which we usually avoid), but we loved the excellent flavors and textures from everything overall.

-One of our favorite recent discoveries was Vietnom Eatery, a collaborative kitchen concept featuring a creative Vietnamese fusion menu.
-You can also order from Rainbowl Poke and A Quiet Place cafe/smoothies in the same location.
+One of our favorite discoveries was Vietnom Eatery, a collaborative kitchen concept featuring a creative Vietnamese fusion menu.

 In addition to the delicious and inspiring menu, Vietnom has a truly beautiful space with indoor and outdoor seating adorned with tasteful art.
-Some servers are hearing impaired so guests write out their order.
+Some servers are hearing impaired so guests make their order by scanning a QR code.

 4. Explore nearby natural and spiritual places